 - Winter squash: try ‘Piena di Napoli’, a huge variety similar to butternut squash

-If I say “Italy”, you’re probably not necessarily going to reply with “beans!”.
-And yet, a big part of Italian cuisine consists of old farmers’ dishes, which needed to be cheap and nutritious.
-As such, it’s really not that surprising that classics such as pasta e fagioli (bean and pasta soup) and minestrone go so heavy on the legumes.
+Beans aren’t the first thing most people think of, but they’re essential to Italian cooking.
+A big part of Italian cuisine consists of old farmers’ dishes, which needed to be cheap and nutritious.
+Classics such as pasta e fagioli and minestrone go heavy on the legumes.

 There are loads of Italian bean varieties to try, but here are a few of my favorites: